hunyadi/json-persistence/README.md

 * Built on top of [RapidJSON](https://rapidjson.org/).
 * Uses RapidJSON [SAX interface](https://rapidjson.org/md_doc_sax.html) for writing and parsing JSON strings directly, bypassing the JSON DOM.
 * Uses a polymorphic stack to reduce dynamic memory allocations on heap.
+* Infers type and range compatibility at compile-time when possible.
 * Unrolls loops at compile-time for bounded-length data structures such as pairs, tuples and object properties.

 ### Platform-neutral